cloudevents/spec/spec.md

 ### schema-url
 * Type: URI per [RFC 3986](https://tools.ietf.org/html/rfc3986)
-* Description: A link to the schema that the event adheres to.
+* Description: A link to the schema that the `data` attribute adheres to.
 * Constraints:
   * OPTIONAL
   * If present, MUST adhere to the format specified in